 2. Flashlight

-I actually keep a flashlight on my key ring and am constantly finding situations where I am grateful to have it.
-In a disaster situation where the grid goes down, you’ll be even more grateful to have some emergency lighting available.
+I keep a flashlight on my key ring and constantly find situations where I am grateful to have it.
+In a disaster where the grid goes down, you’ll be even more grateful to have some emergency lighting available.

 Don’t just buy any keychain-sized flashlight to put in your urban survival kit.

 Most of them that you find in stores are really terribly made.
-The battery will only last an hour, and the brightness isn’t enough to help you in a true disaster situation (imagine trying to rescue your family members from rubble with a dinky flashlight!).
+The battery will only last an hour, and the brightness isn’t enough to help you in an actual disaster situation (imagine trying to rescue your family members from rubble with a dinky flashlight!).

-Only buy a flashlight if it gives information about the run time and lumens (aka output).
+Only buy a flashlight if it gives the run time and lumens (output) information.

-I really like the Thrunite Ti3 flashlight (Amazon Link) because it has 4 brightness levels and is only 2.7 inches long (will fit in your Altoid tin!).
+I like the Thrunite Ti3 flashlight (Amazon Link) because it has 4 brightness levels and is only 2.7 inches long (it will fit in your Altoid tin!).

-At the 12 lumen brightness level, it will run 6.5 hours.
+At the 12-lumen brightness level, it will run for 6.5 hours.
 At the higher level of 120 lumens, it will last 30 minutes.
-It also has a super low setting which will run for over 100 hours.
+It also has a super low setting, running for over 100 hours.

 3. Paracord